Amputation frees woman from collapsed Iowa building debris

 Emails sent to an attorney believed to be representing Wold have not been returned.

-On Tuesday, they said they feared that two residents were stuck inside the rubble and that it was too dangerous to search the debris.
+On Tuesday, city officials said they feared that two residents were stuck inside the rubble and that it was too dangerous to search the debris.
 Another three people remained unaccounted for Tuesday, but officials said they might not have been in the building when it began collapsing.

 Protesters have been pushing to thoroughly search the building and debris before the city moves ahead with plans to demolish the rest of the structure.
 Officials had planned to begin staging the site for a tear-down as early as Tuesday morning but they delayed their efforts after a woman was found Monday evening.